geoportal-org/geoportal-org/geoss-search/README.md

 # GEOSS Curated Relationships Search Server

 Project aims to provide search capabilities for GEOSS Curated relationships resources.
-For the sake of brevity, this project is referenced as *geoss-cr-search* server.
+For the sake of brevity, this project is referenced as *geoss-search* server.
 Currently resources are provided by Opensearch API.

 Search server has 3 main usages: